Requires Javascript to run jquery-core script

 Electricity Rate Selection

-If you are a residential or small business customer that pays Time-of-Use (TOU) electricity prices, you can choose to switch to Tiered prices.
-To switch from TOU to Tiered prices, you must notify Essex Powerlines Corporation by completing an election form, which can be found below.
+If you’re a residential or small business customer, you can choose to switch between Time-of-Use (TOU), Tiered and Ultra-Low Overnight (ULO) prices.
+To switch price plans you must notify Essex Powerlines Corporation by completing an election form, which can be found below.
 If you have any questions about your pricing options or how to fill out the election form, please contact our Customer Service department at 519-737-6640.

 What is Tiered Pricing?